 The intent of this section is to manage vehicle access to 1. development through a connected street system with shared driveways, where practicable, and circulation systems that allow multiple transportation modes and technology, while preserving the flow of traffic in terms of safety, roadway capacity, and efficiency.
-Access shall be managed to maintain an adequate "level of service" and to maintain the "functional classification" of roadways [See Transportation System Plan adopted November 2006 and amended in April 2009].
-Major roadways, including highways, arterials, and collectors, serve as the primary system for moving people and goods.
-"Access management" is a primary concern on these roads.
+Access shall be managed to maintain an adequate "level of service" and to maintain the "functional classification" of roadways (See 2020 Transportation System Plan).
+Major roadways, including highways, arterials, and collectors, serve as the primary system for moving people and goods. management" is a primary concern on these roads.
 Local streets and alleys provide access to individual properties.
 If vehicular access and circulation are not properly designed, these roadways will be unable to accommodate the needs of development and serve their transportation function.
 This section balances the right of reasonable access to private property with the right of the public to safe and efficient travel.